xMohnad/MangaDM/README.md

 # MangaDM - Manga Download Manager

-**MangaDM** is a command-line tool and Python library for downloading manga chapters based on the metadata specified in a JSON file, with options to limit the number of chapters, re-download files, and clean up the JSON data.
+**MangaDM** is a command-line tool and Python library for downloading manga chapters based on the metadata specified in a JSON file.

 ## Installation